 Although the number of shares outstanding increases by a specific multiple, the share price should drop in proportion to that multiple, because the split does not make the company more valuable.

-Technically, there is no fundamental impact from a stock split beyond an increased share count.
+Technically, a stock split has no fundamental impact beyond increasing the share count.
 However, correlation is not causation, and there are plenty of reasons to pay close attention to a company that announces split plans.

 Why Do Companies Split Their Stocks?